mauretto78/in-memory-list/README.md

 // ...
 ```

-## Set your list name
+## Assign an unique ID to your list

-Please note that you can set a name to you list:
+Please note that you can set a unique ID for your list.
+If the ID is already taken, an Exception will be thrown.

 ```
 use InMemoryList\Application\Client;